isomerpages/moe-eunoiajc/index.md

   - textcards:
       title: "#WhyEJ"
       id: textcards
-      description: Hear from our Eunoians and discover what has made their Eunoia experience special.
+      description: Hear from our Eunoians and alumni.
+Discover what made their Eunoia experience special.
       cards:
         - title: Gabrielle Faith Wong